vcasmirri/liri-node-app/README.md

 ---

+### Demonstration

+See a short demonstration of how the app works [here](https://drive.google.com/file/d/171O_y2AIyS4BKCo5GJDt4s56zRvJJN-Z/view)!

+---

 ### Why LIRI?
 LIRI stands for "Language Interpretation and Recognition Interface".
 Think SIRI, except it uses the command line instead of speech.